-North of the Alameda, in what’s now the commercial district, you’ll find this striking 19th-century iron-clad building which...
+North of the city's main artery, the Alameda Principal, you’ll find this striking 19th-century iron-clad building incorporating the...

 Calle Herrería del Rey · interesting places nearby